bernallium/shoppies/README.md

   </p>
 </p>

 Add and remove movies to your Nominations list.
-Your list is cached in local storage and will persist across page refreshes.
+If you need some time thinking about what movies to nominate, have no fear!
+Your list is cached in local storage and will persist across page refreshes! 🥳

 <p align="center">
   <img src="https://user-images.githubusercontent.com/20956525/105105315-e12c7400-5a81-11eb-9b44-dfc5e9fa7669.png"/>